Dosage Form: capsule, liquid filled

 In a study performed in 4 subjects with end-stage renal disease (creatinine clearance < 5 mL/min), an intravenous infusion of 3.5 mg/kg of cyclosporine over 4 hours administered at the end of a hemodialysis session resulted in a mean volume of distribution (Vdss) of 3.49 L/kg and systemic clearance (CL) of 0.369 L/hr/kg.
 This systemic CL (0.369 L/hr/kg) was approximately two thirds of the mean systemic CL (0.56 L/hr/kg) of cyclosporine in historical control subjects with normal renal function.
 In 5 liver transplant patients, the mean clearance of cyclosporine on and off hemodialysis was 463 mL/min and 398 mL/min, respectively.
 Less than 1% of the dose of cyclosporine was recovered in the dialysate.

 Cyclosporine is extensively metabolized by the liver.
 Since severe hepatic impairment may result in significantly increased cyclosporine exposures, the dosage of cyclosporine may need to be reduced in these patients.

 Indications and Usage for Cyclosporine Capsules

-Kidney, Liver, and Heart Transplant
+Kidney, Liver and Heart Transplant

-Although specific diagnostic criteria which reliably differentiate renal graft rejection from drug toxicity have not been found, a number of parameters have been significantly associated with one or the other.
+Although specific diagnostic criteria which reliably differentiate renal graft rejection from drug toxicity have not been found, a number of parameters have been significantly associated to one or the other.
 It should be noted however, that up to 20% of patients may have simultaneous nephrotoxicity and rejection.

-|History||Donor > 50 years old or hypotensive||Anti-donor immune response Retransplant patient|
+|History||Donor > 50 years old or hypotensive||Antidonor immune response|

-|Prolonged kidney preservation|
+|Prolonged kidney preservation||Retransplant patient|